Syrrush/Syrrush/README.md

 <h2> Puppies </h2>

-- En este [link](https://github.com/Syrrush/PI-DOGS) podrás ingresar al repositorio para ver el código o al [deploy](https://puppies-pi.vercel.app) del mismo.
+- In this [link](https://github.com/Syrrush/PI-DOGS) you can enter the repository to see the code or to [deploy](https://puppies-pi.vercel.app) it.
   </br>
   <div style={display:flex} >
  <span><img height='130' src='./images/Proyecto-Individual/puppies-1.png'></span>